Guide to supplementary reason codes

 If you carry out a supplementary eye examination on the same day as a primary eye examination, full details of the reasons why must be provided in the patient’s records.
 You must enter the relevant reason code on your claim.

-For the purposes of NHS primary and supplementary eye examinations, a "sight test" means a refraction.
+For the purposes of NHS primary and supplementary eye examinations, a 'sight test' means a refraction.

-Standard Supplementary Eye Examination (Post Aug 2025)
+Standard Supplementary Eye Examination

-3.0 Additional or Significantly Longer Appointment To Complete Primary Eye Examination For A Patient With Complex Needs
+3.0 – Additional or Significantly Longer Appointment To Complete Primary Eye Examination For A Patient With Complex Needs

 This code can be used for an additional appointment (whether or not on the same day as the first appointment), or a significantly longer single appointment, required to complete a primary eye examination in practice premises for a patient with complex needs, when more time to complete the examination is needed.
 This code should be claimed in addition to the relevant primary eye examination fee.
 This code must not be used more than once per day for the same patient.
 A patient with complex needs is a patient who has a physical or mental condition and, as a result of that condition, the patient’s primary eye examination must be conducted significantly more slowly than that of a typical patient who does not have a physical or mental condition.
 This includes circumstances where a sign-language interpreter is required because of the patient’s physical or mental condition.
 A patient must not be treated as having complex needs solely due to their age.